Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

     You are 15.
 You will be allowed to drive after 3 years.
     ```

-1. Write a script that prompt the user to enter number of years.
-Calculate the number of seconds a person can live.
-Assume some one lives just hundred years
+1. Create a script that prompts the user to input a number of years and calculates the total number of seconds a person can live, assuming a lifespan of one hundred years.

    ```sh
    Enter number of years you live: 100